 Ammonia is invisible, so it isn’t easy to test without the right equipment.
 The only accurate way to test for ammonia is to use a reliable kit.

-Aquarium testing is one of the most important things you can do and should become the central part of your cleaning routine.
-Without testing, it’s impossible to know if toxins are present in your tank’s water.
+Aquarium testing is one of the most important things you can do and should become a central part of your cleaning routine.
+Without testing, it’s impossible to know if toxins are in the tank’s water.

 You can purchase API kits from local pet stores.
 They’re inexpensive and allow fish owners to see whether ammonia levels are above zero.